ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     ~~~

 > [NOTE]
+> **Restore the SSH access to `root` when strictly necessary**\
-> Revert this change when you detect a problem related to a Proxmox VE functionality requiring `root` to connect through ssh.
+> Revert this change when you detect a problem related to a Proxmox VE functionality requiring `root` to connect through SSH.

 #### Reducing the number of authentication attempts

 By default, the sshd daemon gives users up to six attempts to make the authentication correctly.
-But those are too many tries for your ssh-key and TOTP based setup.
+But those are too many tries for your SSH-key and TOTP based setup:

 1. Edit the current `/etc/ssh/sshd_config` file, uncomment the `MaxAuthTries` parameter and set it to `3`: